-On Taiwan's side, particularly with the sensitive political season over in January 2012, President Ma has said he placed priority on the relationship with the United States.
+On Taiwan's side, President Ma "transited" in the United States, where he sometimes met with Members of Congress and joined public activities: in Los Angeles, Austin, and San Francisco on his way to and from Paraguay and the Dominican Republic in 2008; in San Francisco and Honolulu on his way to and from Panama and Nicaragua in 2009; in San Francisco and Los Angeles on his way to and from Honduras and the Dominican Republic in 2010; and in New York and Los Angeles on his way to and from Paraguay, Haiti, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines in August 2013.
+President Ma asserted that he rebuilt U.S.-Taiwan trust by not raising cross-strait tension.
+Particularly with the sensitive political season over in January 2012, President Ma said he placed priority on the relationship with the United States.
 However, some observers stressed that Taiwan needed to restore some trust lost in the relationship and reciprocate U.S. efforts to strengthen it.
-Although President Ma has served also as the Chairman of the ruling KMT, he faced a challenge (some called a "crisis") for years to lead his administration and party to resolve the dispute over U.S. products (particularly beef).
+Although President Ma has served also as the Chairman of the ruling KMT, he faced a challenge (some called a "crisis") for years to lead his administration and party to resolve the disputes over U.S. beef and pork.